 What Should Be Done After The Area Is Marked?

-After the underground utilities have been marked and the 48 hour time frame has elapsed, the excavation work may commence.
-Once the digging has begun, a minimum clearance of two(2) feet (side to side) between a marked and unexposed underground utility and the cutting edge or point of any power equipment must be kept.
+After the underground utilities have been marked, the excavation work may commence.
+A minimum clearance of two(2) feet (side to side) between a marked and unexposed underground utility and the cutting edge or point of any power equipment must be kept.
 If excavation is required within two (2) feet of any marking, the excavation should be performed very carefully with hand tools.

 If there has been any damage to an underground utility or if there is a suspicion of damage, it is your responsibility to immediately notify the underground utility directly.